 MADD fact: In 2011, 226 children were killed in drunk driving crashes.
 Of those, 54% were riding with the drunk driver.

 Drunk driving kills thousands of people every year in the United States.
 According to the Bureau of Transportation, three people die in alcohol-related accidents every two hours.
-With statistics like these, it’s incumbent upon every single one of us to do what we can to prevent drunk driving from ever taking place.
-This includes keeping your friends from driving when you know they’ve had one too many.
+With statistics like these, it’s on all of us to figure out how to stop someone from driving drunk.
 Naturally, this is often easier said than done – but it is possible!
 Here are some tips on how to handle the situation if it ever arises.

 There have been numerous reported cases of people being held criminally liable for damage, injury or death if they’ve knowingly let their friends drive drunk.
-Keeping your friends from hitting the road in any other condition than sober could therefore not only save them and others from a potentially tragic situation, but you as well.
+Keeping your friends from driving drunk could not only save them and others from a potentially tragic situation, but you as well.